-We’ve been really heartened to see so many of you already enjoying support sessions over the new video chat system we’ve installed on the Mable platform.
+We’ve been really heartened to see so many of you already enjoying support sessions over Mable’s video chat.
 The feeling of social isolation can be eased when there’s a friendly face and voice ready to bring a little sunshine into your day.
-We’re hearing that it’s doing a world of good for Mable clients and the feedback has been extremely positive.
+We’re hearing it’s doing a world of good for Mable clients and the feedback has been extremely positive.

 - Daily check-ins – It’s so important to touch base regularly.
 For some of you, having that support worker connect with you as often as daily sets a happy tone for the rest of the day.
 Social connection is vital for us all to feel a part of our wider community.